Santhura/Obesibig/Bacon Break/Assets/resources/Prefabs/Levels/HowToMakeLevels(README).txt

 H = hard level

 Make sure to use the above named letters to sort the levels as follows:
-E.G.: ""difficulty"-"levelname"-"levelnumber"" -> "T-firstlevelwithsawblades-2"
+E.G.: ""difficulty"-"levelnumber"-"levelname"" ->E.G: "T-2-firstlevelwithsawblades"

-in ths case, the number is simply to tell the user which level goes before another level. right now numbering is not important, as it can be discussed which levels should go first.
+in ths case, the number is simply to tell the user which level goes before another level. right now numbering is not that important, as it can be discussed which levels should go first, but it is convenient for navigating through the prefabs/levels folder.

 CREATING: